If you don’t want to turn on your camera during Zoom classes, you may be asking, “Can a teacher force you to turn on your camera on Zoom?”

 It makes it clear that you are attending class

 When the video is off, people often think that the person isn’t paying attention or is off doing something else.
-This is one reason why it is considered rude to leave your camera off during Zoom callsOpens in a new tab..
+This is one reason why it is considered rude to leave your camera off during Zoom calls.

 If you aren’t talking either, you could have left the room for all the teacher knows.